kasemsasa/305-SOFT-Group-19/test/METRICS.md

 - **DAU**: Record daily active users by tracking login events in Firebase.
 - **Retention**: Calculate the percentage of users who return within a specified time frame (e.g., week, month) based on login activity.
 - **CTR for completion of the Golden Path**: Track user clicks on each step of the Golden Path and calculate the completion rate.
+-**User Satisfaction Rating**: When the app opens [when a user logs in, as opposed to signing up], a prompt appears, stating "on a scale of 1 to 5, how would you rate this app?" clicking sends the response using a cloud function, and afterward, the prompt states "*optional* please explain your response."
+The quantative response will also be sent via a different cloud function.